Add Reliably to your Jenkins Build

 Adding Reliably to your Jenkins build is as simple as adding a job to Jenkins.

-To run Reliably as a Jenkins Job you will need acess to a Jenkins server.
+To run Reliably as a Jenkins Job you will need access to a Jenkins server.

 Create a Reliably Project in Jenkins